 Its unlikely plot unabashedly cashed in on the contemporary vogue for exotic travels . . .
 In line with the spectacular sets and costumes for which the production became known, this narrative pretext allowed composer Domenico Corri to infuse his score with all manner of exotic musical referents, proudly identified in vocal score and first paraded in the overture.

-Corri’s ‘exotic musical referents’ stems from the knowledge supplied by Burney.
+Corri’s ‘exotic musical referents’ stem from the knowledge supplied by Burney.
 And as for the provenance of the pentatonic melody, labeled as a ‘Chinese Hymn 2000 years old,’ this is not identified by Corri, but its source can be traced to Burney’s indispensable source for Chinese music, Amiot’s Mémoire.
 In fact, in his article on Chinese music, Burney describes this hymn as one ‘that is annually sung by the Chinese with utmost pomp, reverence, and solemnity, in honour of their ancestors, in the presence of the emperor.’
 In the third part of the Mémoire, Amiot discusses some of the ways in which the Chinese performed their music, including one of the most traditional and sacred rites called the ‘Cérémonie en l’honneur des Ancêtres’.
 He reproduces various components of the ceremony honouring ancestors, including a hymn tune transcribed in European notation, a translation of the hymn text, and an illustration of the arrangement of musicians and dancers, allowing European readers to better imagine the ritual.

 Corri’s melody of Act I, scene 3 corresponds to the first part of Amiot’s transcription [Fig. 4].
 Amiot’s melody is pentatonic and is subdivided into eight phrases.
 As indicated by Amiot, the tempo is slow, très lentement, and the rhythm consists of semibreves.
 Corri’s melody is likewise based on the same pentatonic scale of F, G, A, C, and D, but the only change is the reduction of the original eight-bar melody into four phrases by making the semibreves to minims.
 While Amiot notates the hymn tune for voices only, he provides instructions for the instruments: